Private sector participation in Nazi crimes: Restitution claims

-Business leaders denied responsibility for the use of forced labor and often claimed, incorrectly, that they had been forced to employ forced labor by Nazi fiat, when in fact they had sought out these prisoners in order to increase profit and survive the war.
-Along with portraying themselves as victims of the Nazi regime, industrialists who had used forced labor claimed to be Nazi opponents.
+Business leaders denied responsibility for the use of forced labor and often claimed, incorrectly, that they had been forced to employ forced labor by Nazi fiat, when in fact they had sought out these prisoners in order to increase their profits and survive the war.
+Along with portraying themselves as victims of the Nazi regime, industrialists who had used forced labor claimed to have been Nazi opponents.
 While pursuing claims of Jewish forced laborers against the Flick concern, Benjamin Ferencz observed the "interesting phenomenon of history and psychology that very frequently the criminal comes to see himself as the victim".
-Likewise, historian Jonathan Wiesen has observed that the "language of self-victimization" was frequently used by companies in negotiations over restitution, as they carried out a "self-pitying" attempt to contain the corporate responsibility and liability for Nazi crimes.
+Likewise, historian Jonathan Wiesen observed that the "language of self-victimization" was frequently used by companies in negotiations over restitution, as they carried out a "self-pitying" attempt to contain the corporate responsibility and liability for Nazi crimes.
 The companies commissioned several books arguing that they had not been responsible for any crimes, which were blamed exclusively on the Nazi regime.

 During an early claim by Auschwitz survivor Norbert Wollheim against IG Farben, the company hired a team of lawyers who argued that the company had actually protected prisoners from SS murder policies.
 In the 1990s, civil proceedings in the United States led to new settlements with survivors and heirs receiving some compensation.
-A major settlement in 1999 created a fund with 10 billion Deutsche Marks to compensate survivors.
-However, Wiesen observes that this was "less an expression of contrition than a pragmatic response to survivors’ legal actions".
+A major settlement in 1999 created a fund of 10 billion Deutsche Marks to compensate survivors.
+However, Wiesen observes that this was "less an expression of contrition than a pragmatic response to survivors' legal actions".